fridenmf/SimpleThreadModules/README.md

       }
     }

 Ok, that was easy, and short!
-Good, now we can make machines, lets take about the performance of make vs add/get for a while.
-Lets say that we had 10 workers in our machine, and each worker took one second to process something, then it would take the machine 10 seconds to produce something from the moment it gets the input.
+Good, now we can make machines.
+Let's talk about the performance of _make_ vs _add/get_ for a while.
+Let's say that we had 10 workers in our machine, and each worker took one second to process something.
+Then it would take the machine 10 seconds to produce something from the moment it gets the input.
 Using the make function 10 times would take 100 seconds, since we wait until the whole machine is done before feeding it with the next input.

 Now consider the add/get approach.
 The first product will indeed take 10 seconds, but the second product would arrive the second after the first one since all workers do stuff in parallel.
 We could then make 2 products in 11 seconds.
-If we feed it with 3 products it could do that in 12 seconds.
+If we feed it with 3 products it would be done in 12 seconds.
 4 in 13, 5 in 14, 6 in 15.
-10 Items will take 20 seconds, in stead of 100 seconds that the make function would accomplice.
-That is 5 times as fast, as long as you have threads for it.
+10 items will take 19 seconds, compared to the make method's 100 seconds.
+That is five times as fast, as long as you have threads for it.
 20 products with make: 200 seconds.
-20 products with add/get: 30 seconds, which is about 6.6 times faster.
-So if you have a program where it's possible to use add/get instead of make, then do it!
+20 products with add/get: 29 seconds, which is about 6.6 times faster.
+So, if you have a program where it's possible to use add/get instead of make, then do it!

-Now, more interesting stuff.
-We have seen Producers, Consumers, Stashes, Machines, what could there possible be more to add?
+Now, more interesting stuff!
+We have seen Producers, Consumers, Stashes, Machines, what more could there possible be to add?
 Pools?

 A Pool is kind of a resource with workers, ready to do your bidding.
-To a pool, you could add 10 Incrementers, and then just feed the pool with values.
-These incoming values will be put in a Stash from which the workers in the pool will grab values, work on them, and then put them in another Stash of results.
+You could add 10 incrementers to a pool, and then just feed the pool with values.
+The incoming values will be put in a stash from which the workers in the pool will grab values, work on them, and then put them in another stash of results.
 To do this we need to introduce a new class, namely the StashConsumer.

-An StashConsumer is simply a kind of consumer, but that can only consume stuff from Stashes.
-It's also special in one more way, it can clone itself, to make the implementation of the Pool easier, lets try it first:
+A StashConsumer is a consumer that can only consume stuff from stashes.
+It's also special in one more way: it can clone itself, in order to make the implementation of the pool easier.
+Let's try it first:

     import com.friden.simplethreadmodules.core.Consumer;
     import com.friden.simplethreadmodules.core.Stash;